MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### wkwebview.terminate

 This event is triggered when the user opens a conversation with a number of messages, and they put the app into background process for a while and then activate the app.
-This event will let us know what number of webview terminated during rendering and composing.
+This event lets us know what number of webview terminated during rendering and composing.

 The following fields are collected: